space307/effector-react-slots/README.md

 # Effector React Slots

+☄️ Effector library for slots implementation in React.

+## What is a slot

 A slot is a place in a component where you can insert any unknown component.
 It's a well-known abstraction used by frameworks such as Vue.js and Svelte.